-The Institutional Building Advisory Committee shall be relieved of further direct responsibility whenever a building contract is awarded, but shall be available for consultation as the building progresses, as requested by the institutional head, the Executive Vice-Chancellor for Fiscal Affairs, or his delegate, and the project architect. - [1.31 THE INSTITUTIONAL HEAD SHALL APPOINT A REPRESENTATIVE OF THE DEPARTMENT OR DIVISION CONCERNED TO SERVE AS A MEMBER OF THE INSTITUTIONAL BUILDING COMMITTEE IN PLANNING THE BUILDING. - 1.32 THE INSTITUTIONAL BUILDING COMMITTEE SHALL PREPARE A PROGRAM OUTLINING THE NEEDS OF THE BUILDING, WITH A REPRESENTATIVE OF THE OFFICE OF FACILITIES PLANNING AND CONSTRUCTION MEETING WITH THE GROUP TO DISCUSS PLANS WHEN NECESSARY.]
+1.12 The Institutional Building Advisory Committee shall be relieved of further direct responsibility whenever a building contract is awarded, but shall be available for consultation as the building progresses, as requested by the institutional head, the Executive Vice-Chancellor for Fiscal Affairs, or his delegate, and the project architect.

-1.13 New projects shall be submitted to the Board of Regents for approval, including proposed funding, upon recommendation of the institutional head, the Executive Vice-Chancellor for Fiscal Affairs, or his delegate, the Deputy Chancellor, and the Chancellor the Chancellor.
+1.13 New projects shall be submitted to the Board of Regents for approval, including proposed funding, upon recommendation of the institutional head, the Executive Vice-Chancellor for Fiscal Affairs, or his delegate, the Deputy Chancellor, and the Chancellor.

-Project Development.
+1.2 Project Development.